1. Introduction

 Unlike indexed arrays, we must declare associative arrays explicitly using the -A option:

-Likewise, we can assign further values by specifying a key and a corresponding value:
+Likewise, we can assign further values to an associative array by specifying a key and a corresponding value:

 Of course, now we’ll have four elements in our map.